Beginning the Journey

 My Testimony of The Book of Mormon

 I bear witness to my family, my loved ones, my posterity, and the world that The Book of Mormon is true and indeed contains the gospel of Jesus Christ!
-I now know with surety that Joseph Smith was the individual God chose to restore the true and everlasting gospel to the Earth, in this last of dispensations, in preparation for the second coming of the Savior.
-In addition, I also know that I can never, with all honest conscience, deny these facts and this knowledge; even if for some reason I fall by the wayside.
-I bear witness to the truthfulness of these words in the name of Jesus Christ.
+Also, I now know with surety that Joseph Smith was the individual God chose to restore the true and everlasting gospel to the Earth, in this last of dispensations, in preparation for the second coming of the Savior.
+I also know that I can never, with all honest conscience, deny these facts and this knowledge, even if I fall by the wayside for some reason.
+Finally, I bear witness to the truthfulness of these words in the name of Jesus Christ.
 Amen.